For years, retirees, whether they are pensioners or self-funded, have become an easy target for successive governments.

 We need to know what areas concern you the most so we can make sure that your voice is heard.
 As part of this process we will be engaging with older Australians to make sure we are putting forward reforms that are both needed and supported.

-You can also help by becoming a National Seniors member.
+You can also show your support by joining our campaign at the bottom of this page or by becoming a National Seniors member.